 Then we are using DevSecOps when you are embedding your security in a CI CD pipeline.
 After getting a successful analysis from the security side in this step, well, you can now build the image.

 As a next step, we go to the build stage, which comes all the testing like UI testing, integration testing, security testing, test just the container, the image.
 And if everything goes as moly, then you can push the image to Amazon ECR, or just after finishing this process you push the image to Amazon is ECR.

 So the last stage, which is the post-build process.
-Well, after all these steps, if you got success in all of them, from checking dependencies, running security testing, build an image, testing the image and the container which is in the image, well, now it’s time to update the Kubernetes cluster.
+Well, after all these steps, if you got success in all of them, from checking dependencies, running security testing in CI CD pipeline, build an image, testing the image and the container which is in the image, well, now it’s time to update the Kubernetes cluster.

 So is time, in this case, to run a few steps to deploy or update the EKS cluster.
 Either using deployment or rolling updates deployment.

 So just don’t forget that if you have any trouble on these stages, you could use the hand of Amazon Cloudwatch, which you can review the locks or troubleshoot any bill or contain deployment.